Ph.D. in Higher Education

 - Demonstrate an area of expertise within the study of postsecondary education

-- Develop ability to conduct independent, original research on a higher education topic.
+- Develop the ability to conduct independent, original research on a higher education topic.

 To apply to our Ph.D. program, you must have a master’s degree or higher.